Updated April 18, 2023

 Here a user has to provide details:

 - What you want to call your computer

 - Username details

-You have done all your installation work, the last configuration is needed.
-Let see what –
+You have done all your installation work; the last configuration is needed.

-This is Login options.
+This is the Login option.
 At the bottom of the screen, a user has two options regarding how to log into Ubuntu.

-- Require my password to login: This is the default election.
+- Require my password to login: This is the default selection.
 This will provide unauthorized access to your device.
-After the installation, if a user has opted this login screen will pop out every time.
+After the installation, if a user has opted, this login screen will pop out every time.
 Any user can have different login credentials for the same computer.

-Most of us prefer to use Windows as it is very user-friendly but there are some limitations of Windows when compared to Ubuntu.
-Let see some facts of how Ubuntu scores over Windows.
+Most of us prefer to use Windows as it is very user-friendly, but there are some limitations of Windows when compared to Ubuntu.

 - Ubuntu is more secure; you can set a password for any number of folders and files.